averbraeck/sim0mq-java/docs/5-serialization/coding-types.md

 ## Endianness

 When coding multi-byte values, knowing endianness is of the utmost importance.
 Endianness indicates whether the most-significant byte comes first or whether the least-significant byte comes first.
 The Internet and languages like Java use big endian, aka network byte order; the most significant byte comes first.
-Microsoft products and Intel processors internally use little endian; the least significant byte comes first.
+Microsoft products, and Intel, AMD and Mac processors internally use little endian; the least significant byte comes first.
 As an example, when we code an int (4 bytes) with the value 824, it is coded as follows using decimal notation (824 = 0 \* 256<sup>3</sup> + 0 \* 256<sup>2</sup> + 3 \* 256 + 56 \* 1):

 <pre>
 |  0 |  0 |  3 | 56 | Byte ordering in Big endian